neerajsinghjr/dsa/study_notes/T013_Docker.md

 `$ docker volume create my_named_volume`

-or, alternatively, you can also create volumn when running a containe using the flag -v or --volume,
+or, alternatively, you can also create volume when running a container using the flag -v or --volume,

 `$ docker run -d -v my_named_volume:/container_path my_image`